 Not only was I a fan of Buckwheat, as portrayed by Eddie Murphy but the real Buckwheat was my favorite of The Little Rascals when I would watch the old reruns as a kid.
 This episode left me so confused because I was seven so I was old enough to get that this was not the real Buckwheat but I was sad because I knew that this meant my favorite character would no longer be on the show.

-That wasn't the confusing part, what tricked my seven year old head was that I was old enough to catch on that the show's jokes were inspired by the real world, so I thought they were scripting this in reference to the real Buckwheat being shot.
-Keeping in mind that this was before the internet and no one in the room knew the real status of the real Buckwheat so no one could reassure me whether or not the real guy was a live or whether he died from a gunshot or not but no one else was all that concerned.
+That wasn't the confusing part, what tricked my seven-year-old head was that I was old enough to catch on that the show's jokes were inspired by the real world, so I thought they were scripting this in reference to the real Buckwheat being shot.
+Keeping in mind that this was before the internet, and no one in the room knew the actual status of the real Buckwheat so no one could reassure me whether or not the real guy was alive or whether he died from a gunshot or not but no one else was all that concerned.

 As for the rest of the show, it was just fine.
 I liked Bruce Dern much better than his first time hosting the show.
-Where the first time he felt like a jerk that just didn't know how to hide it, this time his anger felt more like a character choice and I loved how even he goes as far as to admit that he hates being pigeon holed in these roles which made him seem more playful and fitting to host a sketch comedy show as opposed to feeling thrown into the mix just to see what would happen.
+Where the first time he felt like a jerk that just didn't know how to hide it.
+This time his anger felt more like a character choice, and I loved how even he goes as far as to admit that he hates being pigeonholed in these roles.
+This made him seem more playful and fitting to host a sketch comedy show as opposed to feeling thrown into the mix just to see what would happen.

 With that, it's time to move on and share what else I saw as I give you...